m-rodriguez7/ClickGame/README.md

-Click Game!

-Powered by React.

-clickycat.herokuapp.com
+An image clicking game powered by React.
+Win by clicking every cat only once! clickycat.herokuapp.com